Québec Health Record

 System and registers

-In addition to the six clinical domains, there is a system and several registers that collect other information.
+In addition to the six clinical domains, the Québec Health Record (QHR) also includes a system and several registers that collect other information.

 - An electronic prescription management system for medication that allows the health professional you consult to send prescriptions to the pharmacist who will fill the prescription;